YMLLG/SPEECHFAKE/README.md

 ### **Speech Generation Methods**

-Okay, this is a great list of methods\!
-Determining the exact license for each software project requires looking at their respective GitHub repositories, as licenses are typically found in a `LICENSE` or `LICENSE.md` file at the root of the repository.

-Here's the table with the "License" column added.
-I've done my best to find the most common or explicitly stated license for each from a quick check of the GitHub links you provided.
-For some, if it's part of a larger project, the license of the main project applies.

 | No. | Method | Type | License | Link |
 | ---- | ---------------- | ------ | ------- | ----------------------------------------------- |
 | 1 | MelGAN | NV | MIT | https://github.com/kan-bayashi/ParallelWaveGAN |